Craftsmanship-Community-Nagarro/prompt-testing/README.md

 We are going to use the promptfoo library to write prompt tests.
 You could write the tests on your own, without extra library, but using promptfoo features can make things simpler.

-- open command line
+- open command line and install promptfoo globally, make sure you use this version:
-- go to /prompt_tests
-- execute: *npm install*
+    - npm install -g promptfoo@0.26.0
 - try test execution run: *promptfoo eval*
+    - initially you should have one successful and one failing test
 - view the results in the GUI: *promptfoo view*
+    - you can open this in a separate terminal

 # Code excersises